 華文

-Take this example: Your neighbor knocks: “The tree on your lot is cracking the shared wall.”
-A responsible reply is not “Thanks for the feedback,” but: who will inspect, when, what they’ll do if risk is high, how to appeal if the fix fails, and what you owe if you’re late.
+Your neighbour knocks: "The tree on your lot is cracking the shared wall."
+A responsible reply isn't "Thanks for the feedback," but asking: who will inspect, when, what they'll do if risk is high, how to appeal if the fix fails, and what you owe if a fix is late.

 Oversight with teeth

 1. Translate recognition into a spec.
-Convert attentiveness outputs to an Engagement Contract.
+Convert attentiveness outputs into an Engagement Contract.

 2. Assign a Participation Officer (PO).
-Runs the promise loop, tracks the ledger, escalates.
+Task the PO with running the promise loop, tracking the ledger, and escalating.

 3. Wire brakes before launch.
-Role‑based pause/rollback buttons; test them (game‑day).
+Incorporate role-based pause/rollback buttons; test them.

 5. Tie payment to proof.
-Vendor pay linked to trust‑under‑loss and cross‑group endorsement, not raw “engagement.”
+Keep vendor pay linked to promise delivery — SLA adherence and adopt-or-explain rate — not raw engagement.

 6. Run adopt-or-explain.
 Integrate Assembly outputs or publish a reasoned deviation + remedy.

 7. Attest & publish.
-Independent audits compare behavior to contract; hash the diffs to a public mirror.
+Use independent audits to compare behaviour to contract; hash the diffs to a public mirror.

 8. Handover or shutdown.
-When scope ends—or trust breaks—handoff with full records, or switch off gracefully.
+Hand off with full records when scope ends — or trust breaks — or switch off gracefully.

 Flood-bot story: Part II